 Let’s start off with the trim around my window.
 I painted one coat of Zinsser’s BIN Primer on my window trim.
-I wanted the trim to have a solid coat of paint to stand out and pop out amongst all that whitewash wood.
-The wood fence pickets I used around the window would definitely need to be sealed to prevent the wood tannins from bleeding through.
-After applying two coats of primer on the window trim only, I painted the trim with the Sherwin Williams interior paint that I already had in an off white color.
-Sorry, I don’t remember the color, but I just chose something in the range of a basic white.
+I wanted the trim to have a solid coat of paint to stand out and pop out against all that whitewash on the wood.
+The wood fence pickets (less expensive than shiplap) I used around the window would definitely need to be sealed to prevent the wood tannins from bleeding through.
+After applying two coats of primer on the window trim only, I painted the trim with the Sherwin Williams Extra White interior paint.
+So bright a cheery!

-Check out this cool wood decorative piece I rescued from an old buffet table.
-This was all that was salvageable, but it fits over my window perfectly!
-I was so lucky to have found this.
+Did you notice cool wood decorative piece above the window???
+I rescued it from an old buffet table.
+It fit over my window perfectly!
+Like it was made for it.
 It added just a little additional decorative touch to the window.

 Whitewash Wood Paint Recipe

 To make a whitewash is very simple.
 I used latex paint and diluted it down with water.
 That’s it!
 Nothing fancy.
 I used a mixture of 3:1.
-Three parts water to one part paint.
+Three parts water to one part latex wall paint.
 This is not a rule, but a guide.
 It depends on the amount of transparency you are looking for.
-More paint and less water, the more coverage.
-I mixed the paint and water in a small plastic bucket and used a foam roller to apply it to most of the raw wood walls.
+More paint and less water = more coverage.
+I mixed the paint and water in a small plastic bucket and used a foam roller to apply it to most of the wood walls.
 The paintbrush was used to cut in the areas that the roller couldn’t reach.

 The results are GORGEOUS!
 Using a watered-down version of latex paint allowed the beautiful wood grain to show through.
-I couldn’t be more happy with the results of the whitewash wood walls.
+I couldn’t be happier with the results of the whitewashed wood.

 Post update: 2020